bytegen-dev/fullstack-notes/README.md

   5. Run build

 The CI ensures that code builds successfully in a clean environment, not just on your local machine.

+## Contributing

+### Branch Protection

+This repository uses branch protection rules to maintain code quality.
+See [`.github/BRANCH_PROTECTION.md`](.github/BRANCH_PROTECTION.md) for details on:

+- Setting up branch protection rules
+- Required PR reviews and status checks
+- Workflow implications

+### Pull Requests

+When creating a pull request:

+1. Ensure all CI checks pass
+2. Follow the existing code style and architecture
+3. Add tests if applicable
+4. Update documentation as needed